-Me too.
-Therefore, in this article, I will show you several ways to enable Gzip compression in WordPress so that your site can be as fast as it deserves to be.
+Reason enough to look at this topic in detail, don’t you think?
+For that reason, in this article, we will go over several ways to enable Gzip compression in WordPress so that your site can be as fast as it deserves to be.

 How Does Gzip Compression Work?

 As you probably know, most modern websites consist of a mix of HTML, CSS, and JavaScript, which — on the very basic level — are nothing but text files.
-When visitors request to see your site, their browsers download these files and render the web pages from the code contained within.

 So far, so good.

 As you can imagine, this saves a lot of space, which, in turn, makes the files smaller.
+Smaller files are faster to download, which means they arrive more quickly in your visitors’ browsers, so they can see your website earlier.

 Compression Reduces File Size

 Compression algorithms like Gzip take advantage of this fact by replacing repetitive patterns with a sort of shorthand.
-To make this clear, let’s pretend we have a piece of code that looks like this:
+To make this clearer, let’s pretend we have a piece of code that looks like this:

 AAA BBBB CCCCC